plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-61.md

 Then your project or add-on will keep working in both Plone 6.0 and 6.1.

 The goal of turning more of the current core packages into core add-ons is to make the core smaller, and in some cases solve circular dependencies.

+(backend-upgrade-plone-v61-discussion-label)=

+## Discussion is disabled by default

+Discussion, a feature that allows visitors to your site to comment on pages, is disabled by default in Plone 6.1 and later.
+To enable discussion, you need to perform the following tasks.

+% Please add sufficient details for how to do this task, then delete this comment.
+% Also consider that there might be different approaches between Classic UI and Volto that need to be mentioned.

+1. Install the core add-on `plone.app.discussion`.
+1. Enable add-on.
+1.  🍻